 Revaluations are conducted every three years according to State law.
-A reval was completed 12/31/2010 and the 2011 tax bills reflect the new values.
+A reval was completed 12/31/2010 and a statistical will be conducted in 2013.
 Click here for more details about the revaluation process.

 Assessment data can be reviewed in the Tax Assessor’s office or at the following web address: www.crcpropertyinfo.com